CGuichard/crud-js/README.md

 If you want to contribute to this project or understand how it works, please check [CONTRIBUTING.md](CONTRIBUTING.md).

 Any contributions you make are **greatly appreciated**.

+## <a name="workflows-ci"></a> Workflows/CI

+We're currently working to adopt continuous integration with [GitHub Actions](https://github.com/features/actions).
+It is in development and not ready at the moment.
+We are working on integrating the following workflows:

+- **Release CI**: Deploys the release on a specific branch (example: "release/v1") on tag push.

+- **Issue CI**: Creates the corresponding branch on issue creation.

+- **Build CI**:

+  - master[on push]: build dist & push it on branch named "lastest-build" ; build docs & push it on branch named "gh-pages".

+  - dev[on push]: build dist & save as artifact named "dist".